 By following a few simple steps to disable notifications from websites.

-How to Stop Receiving Notifications from Websites in Mac OS X El Capitan & Yosemite
+How to Stop Receiving Notifications from Websites on Mac

 Step #1.
-Click on the Apple’s logo () seen on the top menu bar while you are running OS X Yosemite or El Capitan.
+Click on the Apple’s logo () seen on the top menu bar.

 If irritating pop-up was your concern, you can disable items you don’t like such as banner notifications.
 After this, notifications will be stored in the Center, but they will not bother you by popping up; you can check them at your time.